Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 \end{array}
 $$

-In this denition, the set $S$ keeps track of the ciphertexts that have been generated by the eavesdrop subroutine.
+In this definition, the set $S$ keeps track of the ciphertexts that have been generated by the EAVESDROP subroutine.
 The decrypt subroutine refuses to decrypt these ciphertexts, but will gladly decrypt any other ciphertext of the adversary’s choice.

 ### An Example
 The padding oracle attack already demonstrates that CBC mode does not provide security in the presence of chosen ciphertext attacks.
 But that attack was quite complicated since the adversary was restricted to learn just 1 bit of information at a time about a decrypted ciphertext.
 An attack against full CCA security can be much more direct, since the adversary has full access to decrypted ciphertexts.

 **Example**
-Consider the adversary below attacking the CCA security of CBC mode (with block length blen)
+*Consider the adversary below attacking the CCA security of CBC mode (with block length blen)*
 $$
 \def\arraystretch{1.5}
 \begin{array}{|l|}\hline